awenocur/varify_client/README.md

 This can be used to combine multiple samples into a single VCF file, even if the source data are from different runs.

 ##Setup
+###Installation
+The easiest way to install varify-client is by using pip:
+`pip install varify-client`

+###Configuration
+*   After configuring an instance of Varify,
 *   Go to `http://yourvarifyinstance.chop.edu/admin/serrano/apitoken/`
 *   Add API Token and your varify instance to the configuration file and name it varify.cfg (see the sample config included)